apache/celix/dependency_manager/readme.md

 ## Using info

-If the Celix Dependency Manager is installed The `FindCelix.cmake` will set:
+If the Celix Dependency Manager is installed, 'find_package(Celix)' will set:
  - The `Celix::dm_shell` bundle target
  - The `Celix::dependency_manger_static` library target